fossunited/falcon/README.md

 ## The Live Code Protocol

-The client and server communite over websockets using simple JSON messages.
+The client and server communicate over websockets using simple JSON messages.

 The following types of messages are accepted by the server.